Rate Challenge

 FAQs

-How much deposit do I need for a Melbourne commercial property?
+How much deposit is typical for a Melbourne commercial property?

-Many Melbourne commercial deals start around a 25–35% deposit, but the outcome depends on security type, lease strength and valuation.
-Office, specialised assets or overlay/environmental risk can push deposit requirements higher.
+Many Melbourne deals start around a 25–35% deposit, but corridor, asset type, lease strength and valuation evidence can move it.
+Office or policy-sensitive sites can require more equity.

 Do planning overlays affect commercial lending in Melbourne?